Stage 4 Mesothelioma

-Stage 4 mesothelioma is advanced and is characterized by metastasis, the spread of the cancer from the original tumor to more distant locations in the body.[1]
-Stage 4 mesothelioma is very difficult to treat and incurable.
-For many patients at this stage, treatments are palliative in nature.[2]
+Stage 4 mesothelioma is advanced and is characterized by metastasis, the spread of the cancer from the original tumor to more distant locations in the body.
+Stage 4 mesothelioma is tough to treat and incurable.
+For many patients at this stage, treatments are palliative in nature.[1]

 How Is Mesothelioma Staged?

-One is the earliest and least advanced stage and four is the most advanced stage.
-An examination of cells from a biopsy along with imaging scans of the patient’s body is used to stage the cancer.
+One is the earliest and least advanced stage, and four is the most advanced stage.
+The cancer is staged by examining cells from a biopsy and imaging scans of the patient’s body.

 The staging system used for pleural mesothelioma is the TNM system: